Rotherfield Park – Hampshire

 Those, together with 10 unlucky pigeons and a couple of jays, meant there was always something around to shoot at and made for exciting, unpredictable drives, wherever one was positioned – No. 1 was often as good, if not better, than No.s 4 and 5.

 We managed six drives on this short winter day, each producing some wonderful birds, and we ended up with the best bag of cocks since Malcolm took over – a truly memorable day.
-I’m praying for a dry June in 2017!
+I pray for a dry June!

 Guns (from left to right): Richard Lovell, Jonathan Baltesz, Freddie Hamilton, Jonathan Kennedy, Rupert Godfrey, James Hoy, Micky Tylor & Peter Opperman